 The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty order on certain steel nails from Malaysia.
-The period of review (POR) is July 1, 2018 through June 30, 2019.
-The administrative review covers 13 producers/exporters of the subject merchandise.
-Commerce selected two mandatory respondents: Inmax Sdn.
+The period of review (POR) is July 1, 2019, through June 30, 2020.
+The administrative review covers five producers or exporters of the subject merchandise.
+Commerce selected one mandatory respondent: Region System Sdn.
 Bhd.
-(Inmax Sdn.) and Inmax Industries Sdn.
-Bhd.
-(Inmax Industries) (collectively, Inmax); and Region System Sdn.
-Bhd.
 (Region System) and Region International Co.
 Ltd. (Region International) (collectively, Region).
-Commerce preliminarily finds that Inmax made sales of subject merchandise at prices less than normal value during the POR and that Region did not make sales of subject merchandise at less than normal value during the POR.
+Commerce preliminarily finds that Region made sales of subject merchandise at less than normal value during the POR.